-Section 8 of the manual discusses receipts and revenues.
+Section VII of the manual discusses receipts and revenues.
 The section states in part that all town receipts, with the exception of the tax collection receipts, are forwarded to the finance office for deposit and recording.
 The section states that all funds forwarded to the finance office must be deposited within 7 days of receipt but only states that the receiving departments transfer the funds to the finance office for deposit in a timely manner.
-Without providing a more detailed definition of what constitutes in a timely manner, each receiving department would then be responsible for determining what they feel is reasonable which may vary widely depending on the department and the dollar amount of the receipts.
-In addition, there are no references in section 8 to those funds collected by the schools and deposited into the student activity accounts being forwarded to the finance office for deposit.
-Section 1 of the manual states that each section and/or subsection shall apply to both the Town and School unless otherwise noted.
-I was unable to locate any notation in section 8 excluding the school student activity accounts from these collection receipt and forwarding requirements.
+Without providing a more detailed definition of what constitutes "in a timely manner" each receiving department would then be responsible for determining what they feel is reasonable which may vary widely depending on the department and the dollar amount of the receipts.
+As part of the audit, finance office prepared deposit summaries were reviewed in relation to the backup documentation and in relation to the timeliness of the deposits being made.
+We found that the deposits being made by the finance office did generally occur within the aforementioned 7 days of receipt.
+However, we also found that funds which were being forwarded to the finance office from the receiving departments were at times over a month old based on the check dates on the provided check images.
+It does not seem as though receipts were consistently being forwarded to the finance office for deposit in a timely manner.
+In addition, there are no references in section VII to those funds collected by the schools and deposited into the student activity accounts being forwarded to the finance office for deposit and none were noted during the aforementioned review.
+However, section I of the manual states that, "The procedures outlined on the following pages reflect the current tasks and transactions necessary to process and complete any and all financially related transactions performed by the Town of Bolton.
+This includes but is not limited to the following entities: Town of Bolton, CT and Bolton Public Schools."